ghostbuster91/json-diff/README.md

   "likes": [],
   "replies": [],
   "sequence": 3378.0,
-  "target": "ぼく、煽り皮肉ネコだけど\nなんかモンクある？\nん？",
   "type": "regular"
 }
 Second value: null
 Where first belongs to
 {
   "items": []
 }
 And second belongs to
 {
   "items": []
 }